-Fan-in and fan-out of messages can be effectively modeled using Oracle9iAS InterConnect and Oracle Workflow.
+Fan-in and fan-out of messages can be effectively modeled using OracleAS InterConnect and Oracle Workflow.
 Fan-in messages involve combining two or more messages into one.
 Fan-out messages involve splitting one message into two or more.

 For an example of fan-in messaging, consider the following.
-A global organization has a centralized Human Resources ERP application in the United States.
+A global organization has a centralized Human Resources Enterprise Resource Planning (ERP) application in the United States.
 Each country has one or more local systems that capture local employee information.
-If a new employee joins the Japanese branch of this organization, data is entered into a local HR application and a local Benefits application.
+If a new employee joins the Japanese branch of this organization, data is entered into a local human resources application and a local Benefits application.
 Each entry launches a message for adding this information to the centralized system.
-However, the centralized system needs data from both systems combined and will only commit the data if it was entered successfully in both the local systems.
-Using Oracle Workflow, this process can be modeled so that Oracle9iAS InterConnect routes messages from both messages, combines the data, and launches a single message to be delivered by Oracle9iAS InterConnect to the centralized HR system.
+However, the centralized system needs data from both systems combined and will only commit the data if it was entered successfully in both of the local systems connecting to OracleAS InterConnect.
+Using Oracle Workflow, this process can be modeled so that OracleAS InterConnect routes messages from both local systems to Oracle Workflow, Oracle Workflow waits until it receives both messages, combines the data, and launches a single message to be delivered by OracleAS InterConnect to the centralized human resources system.